grip-on-software/data-gathering/README.md

     This option may need to be enabled for Git older than 1.9 which does not fully support shallow fetches due to which file updates are not available.
 - metrics (used by `retrieve_metrics_base_names.py`): Quality dashboard report locations containing metadata for live metrics.
+Not used for Quality Time.
   - `host` (`$METRICS_HOST`): The HTTP(S) base name from which the metrics data can be obtained for projects in subdirectories by their quality metrics name.
 A JSON formatted metrics report file `json/metrics.json` must be